 Welcome to this guide about Football Manager player attributes.
-Here we’ll delve into one of the most important areas of Football Manager; the visible and hidden player attributes and let you understand how they affect various parts of the game (e.g the match engine).
+Here we’ll delve into one of the most important areas of Football Manager; the visible and hidden player attributes and lets you understand how they affect various parts of the game (e.g the match engine).
 This definitive guide to player attributes is part of a wider series of beginners guides to Football Manager.

 The Football Manager player attributes describes a player’s characteristics and skills.
-You can say a specific set of attributes describes a player’s competency within a specific situation, whether it’s shooting the ball with accuracy, running with the ball and dribbling or mental traits, or their overall quality on a stand-alone basis.
+You can say a specific set of attributes describes a player’s competency within a specific situation, whether it’s shooting the ball with accuracy, running with the ball by dribbling, or their overall quality on a stand-alone basis.